 The family Dasyuridae includes the well-known Tasmanian devil, eastern quolls (native cats), spotted-tailed quolls (tiger cats) and antechinuses (marsupial mice).
 The closely-related Tasmanian tiger, or thylacine, also a carnivorous marsupial, is classified in its own family, Thylacinidae.

 Over forty species have been described from Australia and New Guinea.
-Six occur in Tasmania:
+Seven occur in Tasmania:

 The carnivorous marsupials are among the most impressive of hunting mammals.
 However, their smaller size, nocturnal habits and cryptic behaviour often leaves them overshadowed in the popular imagination by the conspicuous carnivores of Africa and Asia, such as leopards, tigers and lions.